 Component Description Active Operations Provides information about the operations currently being processed by the Metrics Engine.
 Shows the number of operations, information on each operation, and the number of active persistent searches.
-Backends Provides general information about the state of a Metrics Engine backend, including the backend ID, base DN(s), entry counts, entry count for the cn=admin data, writability mode, and whether it is a private backend.
-The following backend monitors are provided: ≻ adminRoot ads-truststore alerts api-users ≻ backup ≻ config monitor schema ➤ tasks userRoot Berkeley DB JE Environment Provides information about the state of the Oracle Berkeley DB Java Edition database used by the Metrics Engine backend.
-Most of the statistics are obtained directly from the Berkeley DB JE.
+Backends Provides general information about the state of an a Metrics Engine backend, including the entry count.
+If the backend is a local database, there is a corresponding database environment monitor entry with information on cache usage and on-disk size.
 Client Connections Provides information about all client connections to the Metrics Engine.
-The client connection information contains a name followed by an equal sign and a quoted value (e.g., connID="15", connectTime="20100308223038Z", etc.) Connection Handlers Provides information about the available connection handlers on the Metrics Engine, which includes the LDAP and LDIF connection handlers.
+The client connection information contains a name followed by an equal sign and a quoted value (e.g., connID="15", connectTime="201003082230382", etc.) Connection Handlers Provides information about the available connection handlers on the Metrics Engine, which includes the LDAP and LDIF connection handlers.
 These handlers are used to accept client connections and to read requests and send responses to those clients.
-DBMS Activity Provides the number of DBMS operations and average time per operation on a per- table basis.
-DBMS Table Provides the size, number of table and index scans, number of live records, and number of dead records of each DBMS table.
 Disk Space Usage Provides information about the disk space available to various components of the Metrics Engine.
 General Provides general information about the state of the Metrics Engine, including product name, vendor name, server version, etc. Index Provides on each index.
 The monitor captures the number of keys preloaded, and counters for read/write/remove/open-cursor/read-for-search.
 These counters provide insight into how useful an index is for a given workload.
-HTTP/HTTPS Connection Provides statistics about the interaction that the associated HTTP connection handler Handler Statistics has had with its clients, including the number of connections accepted, average requests per connection, average connection duration, total bytes returned, and average processing time by status code.
+HTTP/HTTPS Connection Handler Statistics Provides statistics about the interaction that the associated HTTP connection handler has had with its clients, including the number of connections accepted, average requests per connection, average connection duration, total bytes returned, and average processing time by status code.
 JVM Stack Trace Provides a stack trace of all threads processing within the JVM.
-LDAP Connection Handler Statistics Provides statistics about the interaction that the associated LDAP connection handler has had with its clients, including the number of connections established and closed, bytes read and written, LDAP messages read and written, operations initiated, completed, and abandoned, etc.
+LDAP Connection Handler Statistics Provides statistics about the interaction that the associated LDAP connection handle has had with its clients, including the number of connections established and closed bytes read and written, LDAP messages read and written, operations initiated, completed, and abandoned, etc. Processing Time Histogram Categorizes operation processing times into a number of user-defined buckets of information, including the total number of operations processed, overall average response time (ms), number of processing times between 0ms and 1ms, etc. System Information Provides general information about the system and the JVM on which the Metrics Engine is running, including system host name, operation system, JVM architecture, Java home, Java version, etc. Version Provides information about the Metrics Engine version, including build ID, version, revision number, etc. Work Queue Provides information about the state of the Metrics Engine work queue, which holds requests until they can be processed by a worker thread, including the requests